Application Requirements and Procedure for the M.Sc. Quantum Science & Technology

 Starting the Master’s program in advance makes sense when you have already finished the Bachelor’s degree, but you did not receive the final documents yet.
 If you still have to take exams for your Bachelor’s degree, it is not recommended to start the Master’s program, especially if you have to take the exams at another university.

-An admission to one of our Master’s programs can be transferred to a future application for the same program.
+An admission to one of our Master’s programs can be transferred to a future application for the same program, if there have been no significant changes to the decision criteria for admission to the study program.